List of one-hit wonders in the United States: Multiple appearances

-British singer Limahl sang lead vocal on two US one-hit wonder songs; the first, "Too Shy" in 1983, came during his tenure as the frontman for the group Kajagoogoo.
+English singer Limahl sang lead vocal on two US one-hit wonder songs; the first, "Too Shy" in 1983, came during his tenure as the frontman for the English group Kajagoogoo.
 The next year, he had another hit single as a solo artist with "The NeverEnding Story", the title track to the film The NeverEnding Story.
 The latter song charted at number 17 in May 1985.